kafka, headers, metadata, distributed-tracing, stream-processing

 Consider Schema Evolution

-Unlike message values with schema registries, headers don't have built-in schema management.
+Unlike message values with schema registries, headers don't have built-in schema management (like message payloads do via Schema Registry).
 Document expected header formats and handle missing or malformed headers gracefully in consumer code.
+Establish clear documentation for your header standards in a central location.

 Use Headers for Filtering, Not Business Logic